videosdk-live/videosdk-docs/prebuilt_docs_versioned_docs/version-0.1.x/guide/prebuilt-video-and-audio-calling/quick-start.md

 :::note

 Stuck anywhere?
-Check out this [example code](https://github.com/videosdk-live/videosdk-rtc-js-prebuilt-embedded-example) on github or [download](https://github.com/videosdk-live/videosdk-rtc-js-prebuilt-embedded-example/archive/refs/tags/v0.1.1.zip) the full source code and unzip on your computer.
+Check out this [example code](https://github.com/videosdk-live/videosdk-rtc-js-prebuilt-embedded-example) on GitHub or [download](https://github.com/videosdk-live/videosdk-rtc-js-prebuilt-embedded-example/archive/refs/tags/v0.1.1.zip) the full source code and unzip on your computer.

 :::

 ## Dynamic Meeting Link

-If you dont want to have same meeting id every time, you can generate a random id each time and use it.
-Let's see how its done.
+If you don't want to have the same meeting id every time, you can generate a random id each time and use it.
+Let's see how it's done.

-1. Create a new `createMeeting.html` file which will consists of a button to create a meeting.
+1. Create a new `createMeeting.html` file which will consist of a button to create a meeting.

 ```js title="createMeeting.html"
 <html>